GoogleCloudPlatform/professional-services/tools/slo-generator/docs/stackdriver.md

 ### Distribution cut

-The `exponential_distribution_cut` method is used for Stackdriver distribution-type metrics, which are usually used for latency metrics.
+The `distribution_cut` method is used for Stackdriver distribution-type metrics, which are usually used for latency metrics.

 A distribution metric records the **statistical distribution of the extracted values** in **histogram buckets**.
 The extracted values are not recorded individually, but their distribution across the configured buckets are recorded, along with the `count`, `mean`, and `sum` of squared deviation of the values.